UK Company Dormant vs Active Status for Non-Residents

 • Movement of funds

-• Source and destination of payments
+• Payment source and destination

-• Consistency with declared business activity
+• Consistency in business activity

 If banking activity contradicts dormant filings, it can trigger compliance reviews or account restrictions.